User0332/peddiehax-project/APIRef.md

 - POST /api/createjourney
 	- Create a journey under the current user

-	- CLIENT sends form data containing the following
+	- CLIENT sends URL arg data containing the following
 		- `name`, `string` - Name of journey

 	- SERVER responds with JSON string of new journey ID or null on failure